 If you live in a building and there turns out to be a building-wide issue, you will want to save this bug for future evidence.

 - If you find a bed bug in the bathroom, the first thing to do after taking a photo and saving the bug is to do a thorough bed bug inspection in your bedroom and living room.
 You can hire a bed bug company to inspect for you or do it yourself.
-Hiring a professional is an essential step in helping you determine if that bed bug you found in your home is a lone hitchhiker, a traveler, or a sign of a more extensive infestation in your home.
+Hiring a professional is essential in helping you determine if that bed bug you found in your home is a bat bug vs a bed bug, a lone hitchhiker, a traveler, or a sign of a more extensive infestation in your home.

-- Some states have laws in place that require the landlord to provide bed bug extermination.
-If you are renting an apartment, then reach out to the landlord and let them know.
+- Some states have laws requiring the landlord to provide bed bug extermination.
+If you rent an apartment, contact the landlord and let them know.

 A Mattress Cover Can Help You Monitor